 Regional Networks have been formed across the U.S. to provide informal collaboration opportunities for practitioners at the site level.
 AFPM staff coordinates and facilities these plant-level discussions to encourage peer-to-peer networking, create a forum to exchange ideas, and enhance the overall safety performance of all sites in the region.
 Agenda items typically focus on appropriate sharing of process and occupational safety practices, lessons learned from industry events, industry standards, regulatory challenges, hazard identification, and special topics as needed.

-For Occupational Safety Regional Networks, please contact Rebecca O’Donnell.
+For Occupational Safety Regional Networks, please contact Donita Gray.

 The Security Committee advises and assists the Board of Directors and AFPM membership concerning security-related practices and policies, standards and guidelines, and regulatory and legislative trends.
 It solicits and assembles recommendations from members on these matters and ensures that recommendations receive consideration by governmental bodies and industry or trade groups concerned.
 The Security Committee is also responsible for developing the program for AFPM's Security Conference.

-The Transportation & Infrastructure Committee advises and assists the Board of Directors and AFPM membership concerning transportation and infrastructure-related practices and policies, standards and guidelines, and regulatory and legislative trends.
-It develops an effective policy on Regulatory and Legislative matters related to transportation & infrastructure that promote AFPM member interests and improve the safe and efficient transport of fuel and petrochemicals products.
+The Midstream Committee advises and assists the Board of Directors and AFPM membership concerning transportation and infrastructure-related policies and regulatory and legislative trends, including freight rail reform, pipeline safety, infrastructure permitting, and maritime and trucking issues.
+It develops an effective policy on regulatory and legislative matters related to the midstream sector that promotes AFPM member interests and improves the safe and efficient transport of fuel and petrochemical products.
 The committee advocates for AFPM member companies by communicating their key role in the supply chain and their efforts to improve the safe and efficient transportation of essential fuel and petrochemical products.
-Lastly, it pursues operational excellence in the field of transportation & infrastructure development through the sharing of industry best practices related to safety, environmental stewardship, and efficiency.